The Andromeda Strain (film)

-The Andromeda Strain is a 1971 American science fiction thriller film produced and directed by Robert Wise.
-Based on Michael Crichton's 1969 novel of the same name and adapted by Nelson Gidding, the film stars Arthur Hill, James Olson, Kate Reid, and David Wayne as a team of scientists who investigate a deadly organism of extraterrestrial origin.
-With a few exceptions, the film follows the book closely.
-The special effects were designed by Douglas Trumbull.
-The film is notable for its use of split screen in certain scenes.
+The Andromeda Strain is a 1971 American science fiction thriller film produced and directed by Robert Wise, based on Michael Crichton's 1969 novel of the same name and adapted by Nelson Gidding.
+The film stars Arthur Hill, James Olson, Kate Reid, and David Wayne as a team of scientists who investigate a deadly organism of extraterrestrial origin.
+The film follows the book closely with only a few exceptions.
+The special effects were designed by Douglas Trumbull, and are notable for their use of advanced computerized photography.

+Real laboratory scenes using a spectrograph were shot at Caltech.
+Composer Gil Mellé recorded actual lab sounds for the film at the Jet Propulsion Laboratory (JPL) for authenticity while doing research for the film score.
+Microbiologist Abigail A. Salyers noted that the film raised real concerns with the larger public about the risks of interplanetary contamination.
+Environmental scientist Michael Paul Meltzer referred to the larger story as a "touchstone for planetary protection specialists in discussing matters of back contamination and the dangers that they present".